preshmalinetpereira/lifting_events_to_3d_hpe/README.md

 - [Forked](#forked)

 ## Update
-Added python files to covert raw data to event frames and labels in '/scripts/dhp19/generate_DHP19/Python_Files/'
+To use Python to covert raw data to event frames and labels Follow scripts at `/scripts/dhp19/generate_DHP19/Python_Files/`

 ## Environment
 Create a `virtualenv` environment from `requirements.txt`.